SSC Demo-1: Spacecraft

 The Dream Chaser Cargo System will fly cargo resupply missions to the ISS under NASA's Commercial Resupply Services-2 program.
 This system features the Shooting Star, an expendable cargo module with solar panels, and the Dream Chaser, a reusable lifting body capable of returning 1750 kg of pressurized cargo to Earth while undergoing maximum re-entry forces of 1.5 g.

 The Dream Chaser design is derived from NASA's HL-20 Personnel Launch System spaceplane concept from the 1990s, which in turn is descended from over 20,000 hours and six decades of experimental lifting body vehicles, including the X-20 Dyna-Soar, Northrop M2-F2, Northrop M2-F3, Northrop HL-10, Martin X-24A and X-24B, and Martin X-23 PRIME.

 The vehicle to be used in SSC Demo-1 is named Tenacity.
 The Shooting Star carries pressurized and unpressurized cargo, and serves as the power supply for the Dream Chaser.
 The Shooting Star will have a cargo capacity of 4536 kg.
 Its design is similar to the Exoliner cargo container shown in Lockheed Martin's Jupiter proposal for NASA's CRS-2.

 Mission

 SSC Demo-1 is the Dream Chaser demonstration mission under the Commercial Resupply Services-2 (CRS-2) contract with NASA.
 Production and integration of the Dream Chaser spacecraft is performed in Texas, Colorado, and Florida.
 The Dream Chaser is mated with the Shooting Star at the launch site, and mission operations are conducted from control centers in Colorado and Houston, Texas.
 Sierra Nevada selected ULA's Vulcan Centaur as its launch vehicle for this Demo-1 mission and the six contracted NASA CRS-2 missions.

+The Dream Chaser arrived at the Space Systems Processing Facility at Kennedy Space Center on May 20, 2024, to undergo "final testing and prelaunch processing."
+The Dream Chaser would finish its certification testing and was returned to Sierra Space's facility in Louisville, Colorado in April 2026.
+There the vehicle will undergo hot-fire tests and mission-specific modifications for the demo flight with launch targeted for year-end of 2026.